 She has two horses.
 Balledor Debut (Junior) is a Riding Pony Thoroughbred cross, which Rose has trained to elementary/medium level.
-She recently bought a warmblood, AP Caracella (Ozzie), and is working at novice/elementary level with him.
+She is working at novice/elementary level with her warmblood, AP Caracella (Ozzie).

-Rose qualified as an NCAS Introductory Coach in 2011 and is preparing for her NCAS Level 1 Dressage Coach qualification.
+Rose qualified as an NCAS Introductory Coach in 2011.
 She is also a qualified H level judge and can frequently be found judging at competitions or working with clients who are competing.
 She is multi-skilled: coaching; riding; driving and plaiting for competitions and has been described as a pageant mother!

 Sara grew up on the Far South Coast of NSW and began riding the family ponies almost as soon as she could walk.
 Sara was initially interested in showjumping but developed a passion for dressage when training her ASH gelding Blue Zorro to elementary level.